census-instrumentation/opencensus-website/content/service/exporters/stackdriver/tracing.md

 ### Introduction

-The OpenCensus Collector allows you to export traces that are collected from client libraries and [receivers](/collector/receivers) to Stackdriver.
+The OpenCensus Service allows you to export traces that are collected from client libraries and [receivers](/collector/receivers) to Stackdriver.

 {{% notice tip %}}
 For assistance setting up Stackdriver, [Click here](/codelabs/stackdriver) for a guided codelab.